-How much will the National Minimum Wage and National Living Wage rise by?
+How much are the National Minimum Wage and National Living Wage going up?

 Getty Images/BBC Supermarket cashier and female customerGetty Images/BBC

-The government has confirmed the National Living Wage paid to over-21s will go up by 6.7% while the National Minimum Wage for 18 to 20-year-olds will see a 16% increase.
+The National Living Wage paid to over-21s is going up by 6.7% and the National Minimum Wage for 18 to 20-year-olds by 16%.

-Separately, almost half a million workers benefit from a higher hourly rate paid voluntarily by some UK businesses called the Real Living Wage, which is also going up.
+A higher hourly rate called the Real Living Wage, paid voluntarily by some UK businesses to half a million people, is also going up.

-What is the National Living Wage and how much is it?
+How much is the National Living Wage going up?

-What is the National Minimum Wage and how much is it?
+How much is the National Minimum Wage going up?

 Younger employees - aged between 16 and 20 - receive the National Minimum Wage.

-The government says the increase is worth £2,500 for an eligible full-time worker.
+The government said the increase is worth £2,500 for an eligible full-time worker.

 Do employers have to pay the National Minimum Wage and National Living Wage?

-Yes, it is a criminal offence if employers fail to pay the correct National Minimum and Living Wages to their workers.
+Yes.
+It is a criminal offence if employers don't pay the correct National Minimum and Living Wages to their workers.

 The rates apply to staff even if they are not paid by the hour.